Skip to main content

 • Do not feed him honey until 1 year of age due to risk of an infection called botulism.

 • Do not delay introduction of common food allergens.
 Delaying these foods does not prevent and may contribute to the risk of developing food allergies.
 This includes nuts, peanuts, fish, whole eggs, sesame, milk, wheat, and soy.
-Once started, give allergenic foods a few times a week.
+Once started, give allergenic foods at least once a week or a few times a month.

-• To prevent choking, avoid small, round, hard, smooth and sticky foods until 4 years of age.
+• To prevent choking, avoid small, round, hard, smooth, gummy and sticky foods until 4 years of age.

 • Avoid sweetened liquids or fruit juices as they can cause tooth decay, problems with weight gain, or diarrhea, and can take the place of healthy foods.